prasadghole/canppt/CAN.md

 # Software Tools

 ## DBC Files
-CAN DBC CAN database is a text file decribing how to decode raw CAN but data to physical values.
+CAN DBC CAN database is a text file describing how to decode raw CAN but data to physical values.

 ## Virtual CAN network tools
 Many python libraries can be used to simulate and test CAN bus on PC